zilliztech/zdoc/versioned_docs/version-byoc/tutorials/collection/search-query-get/single-vector-search.md

 ## Filtered search{#filtered-search}

-Filtered search introduces the ability to apply scalar filters to your search query, allowing you to refine the search results based on specific criteria.
+Filtered search applies scalar filters to vector searches, allowing you to refine the search results based on specific criteria.
+You can find more about filter expressions in [Boolean Expression Rules](https://milvus.io/docs/boolean.md) and examples in [Get & Scalar Query](./get-and-scalar-query).

-Here is an example of returning results whose `color` values are prefixed with `red`:
+Filter results whose __color__ is prefixed with __red__:

 ```python
 # Search with filter